kaveman22/kaveman-recipes/scripts/README.md

 - If you get API errors, check your API key and quota limits
 - YouTube API has daily quotas that may limit the number of videos you can process

-### Permission Issues
+### Environment Variables
-- If you get permission errors, ensure scripts are executable: `chmod +x script_name.py`
-- For file access issues, check that paths are correct and you have write permissions
+- If environment variables aren't being recognized, ensure your `.env` file is in the scripts directory
+- Check that you've installed the `python-dotenv` package
+- You can override any environment variable using command-line arguments